Johanpdrsn/RadioPy/readme.md

 # Rest API for Motorola coding task

 A rest API allowing to post devices, set their location and get the location of a device.
+Implemented in python 3.8 using flask and sqlAlchemy with sqlite.

 ## Build